University of Southampton

 The programme is full-time for three years and fulfils the standards of education and training required by the Health & Care Professions Council (HCPC).
 It is also accredited by the British Psychological Society (BPS).
 You will graduate with a D.Clin.Psychol and be eligible to apply for registration as a practitioner psychologist with the HCPC, and you will be able to apply for Chartered Status with the BPS.
 The programme is in the process of applying for accreditation from the Association for Family Therapy and Systemic Practice (AFT) and BABCP Level 1 course accreditation.

-The programme is based in a thriving and dynamic Psychology Department that hosts a suite of postgraduate CBT programmes, as well as doctoral training programmes in Educational Psychology and Health Psychology.
+The Programme is based in a thriving and dynamic Psychology Department that hosts a suite of postgraduate CBT programmes, as well as doctoral training programmes in Educational Psychology and Health Psychology.
 Psychology at Southampton has a tradition of world-class research.
 Academics within our department work at the forefront of their fields, committed to the highest-quality scientific investigation on a range of social, educational and health-related issues that together make a real impact.

-Aims and Core Philosophy:
+Aims and Core Philosophy

 The Clinical Psychology Doctoral Programme at the University of Southampton aims to develop Clinical Psychologists from a range of backgrounds with excellent knowledge and flexible skills who will deliver a first-class clinical service, conduct innovative clinical research, and lead the profession in future decades.